MobileChromeApps/mobile-chrome-app-samples/iaptest/README.md

 ### Android

-To configure in-app purchasing on Android, you will need to be a registered developer on the Google Play store, and will need to upload the application to the store in order to see your license key.
-Once you have the license key, you can add that to your manifest (or mobile manifest) as "`play_store_key`" (See the documentation for the google.payments plugin for more details)
+To configure in-app purchasing on Android, you will need to be a registered developer on the Google Play store.
+See the [google.payments plugin documentation](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/chrome-cordova/plugins/google.payments/README.md#configuration) for more details.
+Once you have the license key, you can add that to your manifest (or mobile manifest) for the `play_store_key`.

 The `skuMap` object in `iaptest.js` defines four products for Android.
 For the demonstration, they are set up in the Google Play store like this: